afrihost/trello-tools/README.md

 # Trello Tools

-This repo contains a internal CLI tools that we use to manage our [Trello](https://trello.com/) Boards.
-We've released it as OpenSource in the hope that it helps others.
+This repo contains internal CLI tools that we use to manage our [Trello](https://trello.com/) Boards.
+We've released it as OpenSource in the hope that it can help others.

 ## Usage
 Currently the main tool in this repo allows for advanced filtering of Cards on a board.